hadjedjvincent/homebridge-yokis-usb/README.md

  - [x] Toggle state for a module
  - [x] Force ON mode for a module using its ID
  - [x] Force OFF mode for amodule using its ID
- - [x] Automatically calculate the CRC control value for each request OR loop over 0-128 values in order to find and cache the correct value
+ - [x] Automatically calculate the CRC control value for each request

 By doing some USB traffic capture, I was able to create this plugin, but some additionnal work has to be done **(help needed !**) :